hou2zi0/xslt-simple-text-processing-toolbox/README.md

 ## Using XSL-Transformation with Saxon/C in Python

+*Important*: Before moving, copying, and deleting file in your file system please make sure that you know what you do!
+Erratic moving and deleting of files may have disastrous consequences!
+The walkthrough below is based on my own file system and system setup and should only be used as a guideline and in a reasonable way.

 Since october 2019 the Saxon/C library for XSLT & XQuery processing has a native [Python](https://www.saxonica.com/saxon-c/doc/html/saxonc.html) API available (C++, Java, and [PHP](http://www.saxonica.com/saxon-c/doc/html/index.html#php-api) APIs are available as well, see [here](http://www.saxonica.com/saxon-c/index.xml)).
-Following, I will give a short walkthrough on how to set everything up to usage in a Jupyter Notebook:
+Following, I will give a short walkthrough on how one may set everything up to usage in a Jupyter Notebook (the walkthrough follows the information provided with the Saxon/C library):

 1. Installing Python 3 and the Jupyter library.
     1. Download and install Python from the [official website](https://www.python.org/downloads/) (Don’t forget to let the installer add Python to the PATH-variable).
     1. [Install](https://jupyter.org/install) the Jupyter library, e.g. via PIP: `pip3 install jupyter`.
+    1. [Install](https://pypi.org/project/Cython/) the Cython library, e.g. `pip3 install Cython`
-1. Installing Saxon/C for Python on MacOS.
+1. Installing Saxon/C for Python on MacOS (*please consult the README file distributed with the Saxon/C library as well*).
     1. Download the Saxon/C-HE ZIP-file from the [Saxonica-website](http://www.saxonica.com/download/c.xml).
+    1. Navigate into your Downloads folder: `cd ~/Downloads/`
     1. Create a temporary folder for the files, e.g.: `mkdir temp_saxon`
-    1. Navigate into your Downloads folder: `cd ~/Downloads/`
     1. Move the ZIP-file into the temporary folder: `mv libsaxon-HEC-mac-setup-v1.2.0.zip temp_saxon/`
-    1. Move into the temporary folder `cd temp_saxon` and Extract the ZIP-file, e.g.: `unzip libsaxon-HEC-mac-setup-v1.2.0.zip`
+    1. Move into the temporary folder `cd temp_saxon` and extract the ZIP-file, e.g.: `unzip libsaxon-HEC-mac-setup-v1.2.0.zip`
     1. move the files into your `/usr/local/lib/` folder:
         1. `cp libsaxonhec.dylib /usr/local/lib/`
         1. `cp -r rt /usr/local/lib/`